This post is about the SFxHH Hackathon in Hamburg, where we had four hours to build, ship, and pitch a working product.

 What didn't work

-We wanted to use VAPI as our core engine for voice processing.
-Looking at their docs, we found out that VAPI supports amotion detection for their assistants.
-Here is a how their orchestration layer looks like.
+We wanted to use Vapi as the core engine for voice processing.
+While reading the docs, we found that Vapi supports emotion detection for assistants.
+Their orchestration layer looks like this:

 They mention under Emotion Detection: